Vision 150 · Renovation progress

 Four phases.
 One White House, rebuilt.

 Vision 150 funds a four-phase renovation of the White House, the chapter house Mass Delta has occupied since 1896.
-Construction begins June 1, 2026 and runs through Phase 02 of the campaign timeline.
+Construction began June 1, 2026 and runs through Phase 02 of the campaign timeline.
 The Brown House Improvement Fund and the Chapter Education Fund are funded in parallel.

 Field updates